software-students-spring2025/1-specification-exercise-sjwe_project1/README.md

 ## Activity Diagrams

-See instructions.
-Delete this line and place images of your UML Activity diagrams here.

 #### Activity Diagram 1: based off of "As a user, I want to delete tasks so that I can keep my habits aligned with my goals"

-#### Activity Diagram 1: based off of "As a user, I want to be able to edit my habits so that I can keep them up to date and change them if needed"
+#### Activity Diagram 2: based off of "As a user, I want to be able to edit my habits so that I can keep them up to date and change them if needed"
 ![edit](editHabit.png)